scbrock/COVID-19-Data-Visualization/README.md

 # Covid-19-Data-Visulization
 In this Project, we implement a Dashboard to visualize the data of Covid-19 in Ontario from various perspectives.
 For instance, we provide c of infected cases, recovered cases based on the public health unit, and the visulization of vaccination cases.
 The objective is to privide the general public and decison makers with a overview of covid-19 situation.

+The dashboard is mainly developed in Python3 including libraries such as Dash, Dash Bootstrap, BeautifulSoup, etc. Here is a requirement.txt list the libraries we used.
+Please refer to it, if you can not run the Dashboard.

 ## Getting Started
 Please clone this code files via the follwoing commands or the way you prefer.
 ```